-The exchange of Private Molecular stock options to purchase Threshold common stock, as renamed Molecular, was accounted for as a modification of the awards because the legal exchange of the awards is considered a modification of Private Molecular stock options.
+The exchange of Private Molecular stock options for options to purchase Threshold common stock, as renamed Molecular, was accounted for as a modification of the awards because the legal exchange of the awards is considered a modification of Private Molecular stock options.
 The modification of the stock options did not result in any incremental compensation expense as the modification did not increase the fair value of the stock options.

-Additionally, pursuant to the terms of the Merger Agreement, participants in the 2014 Equity Incentive Plan received accelerated vesting for all or a portion of their premerger awards as well as a modification of the exercise period.
-The Company recorded \$1.2 million in stock compensation associated with the transaction.
-See Note 11, "Stock Based Compensation", for further details about stock based compensation recorded.
+Additionally, pursuant to the terms of the Merger Agreement, participants in Threshold's 2014 Equity Incentive Plan received accelerated vesting for all or a portion of their pre-Merger awards granted under such plan, as well as a modification of the exercise period.
+The Company recorded \$1.2 million in stock-based compensation associated with the transaction.